pymc-devs/pymc/docs/source/glossary.md

   - For an upcoming textbook that uses PyMC3, Tensorflow Probability, and ArviZ libraries, see Bayesian Modeling and Computation by Osvaldo A. Martin, Ravin Kumar, Junpeng Lao

 Bayesian inference
-  Once we have defined the statistical model, Bayesian inference processes the data and model to produce a posterior distribution.
+  Once we have defined the statistical model, Bayesian inference processes the data and model to produce a {term}`posterior` distribution.
 That is a joint distribution of all parameters in the model.
 This distribution is used to represent plausibility, and is the logical consequence of the model and data.

 Bayesian model
   A Bayesian model is a composite of variables and distributional definitions for these variables.
 Fundamentally, it tells you all the ways that the observed data could have been produced.